ThePeshMod/CopyRAWtoSubDir/README.md

 If your camera takes pictures in another format, not ".cr3", change the extension on line 28.
 It's the final parameter of this line: if os.path.isfile(cwd + "\\" + file) and str(file).lower().endswith("<ins>.cr3</ins>"):

+# Requirements:
+Python 3.11 or higher

+# Usage
+Either of 2 ways to use this script:
+1. Copy it inside the directory where you want to separate the files, and run it.
+2. Drag-and-drop the directory on top of the script.
+It will execute as the directory as parameter.

+You don't need to manually create the RAW subdirectory, it will be created if it doesn't exist.